Dizzienoo/MongooseSchemaValidator/readme.md

 1.1.0 - Actually fixed previous bug in build

+1.20 - Merged Don't throw and normal validators into one function and made throwOnError an Option.
+	This is a breaking change for anyone using "buildNonThrowValidator".
+Now use buildValidator and set throwOnError to false in the validate function's options.
+	Changed the error response format from an array to an object that resembles the layout of the input.
+	For quick checking the response also now has a error boolean so checking if(response.error){} will solve error handling easily on throwOnError = false setups.
+	An array of error objects will only be returned if the input itself is an array

 ## Issues

 Currently the project is in Beta and probably not suitable for production use.

 Please report and bugs or issues to: https://github.com/Dizzienoo/MongooseSchemaValidator/issues

 ## Future Plans